-A selection of John McNally’s votes
+This is a random selection of John McNally’s votes.

 We have lots more plain English analysis of John McNally’s voting record on issues like health, welfare, taxation and more.
 Visit John McNally’s full vote analysis page for more.

-Former Scottish National Party MP for Falkirk
+Scottish National Party MP for Falkirk